 The cheapest washing machines are a great choice if you're on a budget.
 Luckily, you don’t have to spend a fortune to get a great performance from your washer.
 Even budget appliances can offer multiple wash cycles, temperature settings, and automatic sensors, often at a fraction of the price of high-end washers.

-You can find some great washers at low prices that have been superseded by newer versions too, so don’t always be tempted by the latest model from your preferred manufacturer.
+You can find some of the best washing machines at low prices that have been superseded by newer versions, too, so don’t always be tempted by the latest model from your preferred manufacturer.
 Older appliances often have the same features and meet the same energy and water efficiency standards too.

 Where to shop the cheapest washing machines

 - Find the best washers on sale at Lowe’s

 - Take a peek at Home Depot's washer deals

 - Find washers on sale at Appliance Connections

 Our pick of the cheapest washing machines in 2024